alex-varga14/Distributed-Coupon-Application/backend/README.md

 * username: `root`
 * password: `coupons1001`

+The EC2 server has 8GiB of storage and 1GB of RAM.
+Due to the limited RAM size, 1GB of swap memory has been allocated.
+In the instance where the RAM is accidentally maxed out (noticable by having a frozen terminal and unresponsive HTTP requests), the server must be forcefully shutdown via the console and started again.

 ## Architecture
 Each Django instance is run as a Linux service with names `django{n}`.